Good Content!

 In the following list, you will find the cue cards related to music and movies.

-- Describe your favorite singer
+- Describe your favourite singer

 - Describe your favourite movie